-Through the support of the Jerome L Greene Foundation, the Irish Georgian Society is able to pursue one of the core projects in its revitalisation of the City Assembly House: the reinstatement of Georgian-type windows and the cleaning and repointing of historic brick and stone work on the front facade.
-This project is bringing about a transformational change to one of Dublin’s most significant eighteenth-century buildings and, when complete, will significantly enhance the character of the associated streetscape.
+Through the support of the Jerome L Greene Foundation, the Irish Georgian Society was able to pursue one of the core projects in its revitalisation of the City Assembly House: the reinstatement of Georgian-type windows and the cleaning and repointing of historic brick and stone work on the front facade.
+This project sought to bring about a transformational change to one of Dublin’s most significant eighteenth-century buildings and, when complete, will significantly enhance the character of the associated streetscape.

 This interim report records the completion in April 2016 of works to reinstate Georgian-type windows to the City Assembly House.

 Benefit of the work